quicwg/multipath/draft-ietf-quic-multipath.md

   * Congestion Control must be per-path (following {{QUIC-TRANSPORT}}) which usually also requires per-path RTT measurements
   * PMTU discovery should be performed per-path
+  * The use of this multipath extension requires the use of non-zero Connection IDs in both directions.
   * A path is determined by the 4-tuple of source and destination IP address as well as source and destination port.
 Therefore, there can be at most one active paths/connection ID per 4-tuple.
+  * If the 4-tuple changes without the use of a new connection ID (e.g. due to a NAT rebinding), this is considered as a migration events and not an new path.

 The path management specified in {{Section 9 of QUIC-TRANSPORT}}
 fulfills multiple goals: it directs a peer to switch sending through